realsahabia/NFT-Ticketing-App/README.md

 - Solidity: Programming language for writing smart contracts.
 - Hardhat: Ethereum development environment for compiling, testing, and deploying smart contracts.
 - React.js: JavaScript library for building user interfaces.
+- Vite: Fast build tool for modern web development with support for React, Vue, and more.
 - ethers.js: Ethereum JavaScript library for interacting with smart contracts.
 - MetaMask: Ethereum wallet browser extension for interacting with decentralized applications.